Having the correct insulation depth in your attic doesn’t just keep your house cozy. It can help you save lots of money on your energy bills.

 In Most Cases, You Can Keep Old Attic Insulation

 Unless your present insulation is soggy or damaged, you can often keep it.
-We suggest calling a professional who specializes in attic insulation in Columbus, like Service Experts Heating & Air Conditioning.
+We suggest calling a professional who specializes in attic insulation in Columbus, like Stevenson Service Experts.
 That way, you’ll know your attic insulation is installed correctly and matches building code standards.
 Correct installation also means you’ll enjoy max benefits for energy efficiency.

 If your insulation looks like shiny pebbles or chips, stop prior to adding more insulation.
 Vermiculite insulation was frequently installed in homes built earlier than 1990.
 The EPA says you should suspect it includes asbestos, which can cause cancer.
 Don’t touch it or disturb it and call a professional who specializes in asbestos removal.